cblanken/cblanken.github.io/content/_index.md

 description = "Software Developer | Tech Enthusiast | Lifelong Learner"
 +++

 Hello there!
-My name is Cameron and this is my little slice of the internet where I post about computer science, tech, my current projects, CTFs, and whatever else catches my fancy.
+My name is Cameron and this is my little slice of the internet where I post about computer science, tech, CTFs and my current projects.

-My formal degree is a Bachelor's of Science in Computer Science and Computer Engineering and I've previously worked as a software developer for control systems.
-I have experience with Python, C#, SQL, VBA and Javascript I'm currently looking to break into freelance web development or find a role as a security analyst.
+My formal degree is a Bachelor's of Science in Computer Science and Computer Engineering from the University of Louisville.
+I've previously worked professionally as a software engineer developing [HMIs](https://realpars.com/what-is-hmi/) for parcel conveyance systems.
+I also have experience with Python, C#, Java, SQL, Javascript, and VBA.
+I'm currently looking to break into freelance web development or find a role as a security analyst.

-If you find any of my ramblings helpful, please [let me know](mailto://cameron.blankenbuehler@gmail.com)!
+If you find any of my ramblings helpful or are interested in any of my projects, please [let me know](mailto://cameron.blankenbuehler@gmail.com)!
 I hope you have a good day and enjoy your time here.
-Don't forget to be awesome. 🙃
+Don't forget to be awesome.